You can use Oracle Scheduler to schedule jobs in a multitenant container database (CDB).

 To limit job slaves, set the value of the

-job_queue_processes initialization parameter.
-In the CDB root, you can set the
+initialization parameter.
+In the CDB root, set

 For all other global attribute settings, you must be at the pluggable database (PDB) level only.
 For example, if you set the

 EMAIL_SENDER attribute in the root database, it applies to the jobs that run in the root, not the jobs running in a specific PDB.
 If you want to pick a new

 EMAIL_SENDER for a PDB, then you must set the global attribute in that PDB.

 48.2 Job Coordinator and Slave Processes in a CDB

 The major CDB-related changes are to the job coordinator process.